GStreamer/gstreamer/markdown/application-development/introduction/motivation.md

 ## Object oriented

-GStreamer adheres to GObject, the GLib 2.0 object model.
-A programmer familiar with GLib 2.0 or GTK+ will be comfortable with GStreamer.
+GStreamer adheres to `GObject`, the `GLib 2.0` object model.
+A programmer familiar with `GLib 2.0` or `GTK+` will be comfortable with GStreamer.

 GStreamer uses the mechanism of signals and object properties.

 All objects can be queried at runtime for their various properties and capabilities.

-GStreamer intends to be similar in programming methodology to GTK+.
+GStreamer intends to be similar in programming methodology to `GTK+`.
 This applies to the object model, ownership of objects, reference counting, etc.

 ## Extensible

-All GStreamer Objects can be extended using the GObject inheritance methods.
+All GStreamer Objects can be extended using the `GObject` inheritance methods.

 All plugins are loaded dynamically and can be extended and upgraded